Sandbox first: For login → smoke →

 Both language paths use the same flow:

-- Open a tenant-bound Paybond session from
+- Open a tenant-bound Paybond session with the tenant's service-account API key.

-POST /v1/auth/harbor-access. - Create an intent whose
+- Create an intent whose

 allowed_tools/allowedToolsexactly match your tool name. - Read the

-capability_tokenreturned when the intent reachesfunded. - Bind
+capability_tokenreturned when the intent reachesfunded. - Build a spend guard for

 - Run the tool work.